Jimbly/dcjam2024/Jimb-TODO.md

 * hi score list

 Polish
-* bigger/nicer bridge level
-* use wall variations throughout levels
-* bug: when emeny dies to poison damage, the floater moves down halfway through the anim
-* enemy plays blocked sound and does shield floater if 0 damage
 * controller: can't level up: hit Y to open a dedicated screen?
 * adjust fog colors and settings of all levels - backdrops too
 * fill in empty space in UI with some noise at least
-* show explore percent (and monster count?) on minimap
+* bigger/nicer bridge level
+* use wall variations throughout levels
 * add unlockable doors to get back to the Solitude entrances
 * consistent ability icons
 * more player faces